-University of Helsinki offers 33 globally recognised International Master’s Programmes in English.
+University of Helsinki offers 35 globally recognised International Master’s Programmes with teaching in English.
 The scope of the programmes is 120 ECTS credits, completed with two years of full-time study.
-Numerous minor subject options allow a multidisciplinary approach and enables you to tailor your degree based on your own interests and strengths.
+A multidisciplinary approach enables you to tailor your degree based on your own interests and strengths.
 You often get to be part of top-notch research already during your studies, and the Master’s Programmes also provide a solid foundation for doctoral studies.

 Doctoral education at the University of Helsinki is carried out at four doctoral schools in 32 doctoral programmes.

-As of 2019, the University of Helsinki also offers one undergraduate degree programme in English, Bachelor's Programme in Science.
+As of 2019, the University of Helsinki offers one undergraduate degree programme in English, the Bachelor's Programme in Science.

-If you are considering a student exchange, find out more about exchanges studies at the University of Helsinki.
+If you are considering a student exchange, you can find information for exchange and visiting students at the Instructions for students -website.

-You can find all our programmes in Finnish, Swedish and English in the Degree Finder.
+You can find all our degree programmes in Finnish, Swedish and English in the Degree Finder.

 The learning spaces and technology at the University of Helsinki are ranked by our international students to top positions globally.
 The diverse learning environments are functional yet inspiring: historical buildings from the 19th century, state-of-the-art laboratories and versatile classrooms for onsite or remote learning.
 All students have access to comprehensive ICT services, electronic learning platforms and study materials distributed through e-channels.